MRI Technologist Programs

 Clinical training and experience are the keys to becoming a fully educated and prepared MRI tech.
 However, accredited schools offer the classroom portions of their training programs online for maximum flexibility.
 This is particularly useful for MRI technologists who may already be working in radiology departments and wish to further their education while working in their current positions.
 Here is a list of hybrid and online MRI technologist programs.

-With campuses throughout the greater Greenville, South Carolina area, the GTC’s MRI program can be quite convenient.
+The GTC’s MRI program can be quite convenient with campuses throughout the greater Greenville, South Carolina area.
 The core curriculum is offered entirely online and organized so that students need to meet for didactic training just one day per week, with both afternoon and evening schedules available.
 For clinical practice, students must work a total of 495 hours at an approved clinical location site.
-The GTC program is recognized by the ARRT and allows graduates to sit for their primary certification exam.
+The ARRT recognizes the GTC program and allows graduates to sit for their primary certification exam.

 - Location: Greenville, SC